Review Wednesday: Wolford Dazzle Tights

 Available in two colors, black and hibiscus (this is the color I own, and I just call it “raspberry”), these tights are a variation on the classic fishnet design.
 They’re composed of an 81% nylon, 19% elastic blend and come in two sizes, small and medium, fitting a maximum height of 5’8″ and maximum hip measurement of 42″.
 They retail for $55/pair and unlike most hosiery, are rarely ever on sale or eligible for discounts.

-My first impression of the tights is that felt rather…light.
-The fishnet weave is wide enough and the fibers are delicate enough, that it almost felt like I wasn’t holding anything when I removed the tights from their package.
+My first impression of the tights is that they felt rather… light.
+The fishnet weave is wide enough and the fibers are delicate enough that it almost felt like I wasn’t holding anything when I removed the tights from their package.
 My second impression, after putting them on, is that these tights are extraordinarily stretchy.
-I think they could accommodate at least another inch or two and probably another three inches in the hips…good news for folks who don’t quite fit into a medium on the size chart.
-My third impression was that these tights are a little…uncomfortable.
+I think they could accommodate at least another inch or two and probably another three inches in the hips… good news for folks who don’t quite fit into a medium on the size chart.
+My third impression was that these tights are a little… uncomfortable.
 With most Wolford hosiery, I wear it and forget it.
 With these, I was aware of them most of the day; something about the pattern made them a little more distracting than regular fishnets on my legs.